simonherlin/personal-platform-data/README.md

 ### Introduction

-Ce dépôt contient l'infrastructure nécessaire pour lancer un environnement cloud interne pour les projets de data science.
-Cette infrastructure comprend :
+This repository contains the infrastructure required to launch an internal cloud environment for data science projects.
+This setup includes:

-- Un service de stockage S3 (MinIO) pour stocker les artefacts,
+- An S3 storage service (MinIO) for storing artifacts,
-- Une base de données MySQL pour MLflow,
-- Une base de données PostgreSQL pour ZenML,
+- A PostgreSQL database for ZenML,
-- Un serveur MLflow pour le suivi des expérimentations,
-- Un serveur ZenML pour l'orchestration des pipelines,
-- Un serveur Jenkins pour l'automatisation des pipelines CI/CD.

-L'ensemble des services est configuré pour stocker les données de manière persistante, même en cas de redémarrage des conteneurs.
+- An MLflow server for experiment tracking,
+- A ZenML server for pipeline orchestration,
+- A Jenkins server for CI/CD pipeline automation.

+All services are configured to store data persistently, ensuring data is retained even if the containers are restarted.

 ---